Do I qualify for Social Security Disability Benefits?

 Are you unable to work due to an injury, illness, or mental condition?

 The Social Security Administration uses a 5-Step sequential evaluation when determining eligibility for disability benefits.
-Any severe medical impairment or combination of impairments (physical, mental or cognitive) that seriously impacts your ability to perform work-related activities on an ongoing and continuous basis may meet the criteria for disability benefits.
+Any severe medical impairment or combination of impairments (physical, mental or cognitive) that seriously impacts your ability to perform work-related activities on an ongoing and continuous basis may meet the criteria for Social Security Disability benefits.

 Disability is defined as an inability to perform any “substantial gainful activity.”
 This means you must be so disabled that you cannot perform any type of full-time work activity.
 This standard begins to relax as you get closer to retirement age eclipsing 50 and 55 years of age.

-If you answered ‘yes’ to the questions above, you might be eligible to receive social insurance benefits.
-As you can see in the graph below from Social Security’s website, it is important to remember that Social Security receives hundreds of thousands of applications each year, and only pays benefits to a small portion of those claimants.
-That’s why it’s very important to present the strongest disability benefit claim possible and work with a qualified disability lawyer.
+If you answered ‘yes’ to the questions above, you might be eligible to receive Social Security Disability benefits.
+As you can see in the graph below from Social Security’s website, Social Security receives hundreds of thousands of applications each year, and only pays benefits to a small portion of those claimants.
+That’s why it’s very important to present the strongest disability benefit claim possible and to work with a qualified Social Security Disability lawyer.

 SSDI or SSI – what’s the difference?